lxibarra/teaching-basic-react/readme.md

 # Learning React #
-## State vs Stateless components
+### State vs Stateless components ###

+This app is intended to show/help developers understand how react components work and also help identify when to use state or stateless components.

+The instructor will walk through the creation of each component and fully explain the why and the how.

-This is a sample App that allows users to store Articles.
+This sample App allows users to store Articles (in memory) using a variation of flux to communicate state changes.

 ### Before you start ###